-- The grant awards for part-time eligible employees shall be equivalent to one-quarter of the stated tuition and fees of the institution attended (excluding room and board charges) and shall not exceed $9,212 for the academic year 2014/2015.
+- The grant award for part-time eligible employees shall be equivalent to one-quarter of the stated tuition and fees of the institution attended (excluding room and board charges) and shall not exceed $9,821.00 for the academic year 2016/2017.

 - Swarthmore College tuition grants shall be limited to the normal four years of undergraduate work at colleges, universities or junior colleges (i.e., 8 semesters or 12 quarters per child enrolled in the program).

 - Per individual employee, the benefit limit will be equivalent to two children attending college for four years (i.e., 16 semesters or 24 quarters).